orenbenkiki/dynamake/README.rst

 parameter values.
 This is typically done by specifying the appropriate command line option, which is then handled by the provided ``make`` main function.

+* ``--no_actions`` (or ``-n``) instructs DynaMake to not actually execute any actions.
+  When an action is specified and needs to be run, DynaMake logs it (in the ``INFO`` or ``FILE`` log level) but then stops processing the build step (and any step depending on it).
+That is, ``-n`` will only log the first action (or parallel actions) as opposed to the full list of actions needed for the build.

+  This restriction is because further build code might attempt to directly examine the output from the action (e.g., look inside a C file for the list of included headers, look at the list of files actually created for a step with dynamic list of outputs, etc.).
+While this isn't as comprehensive as ``make -n`` it still provides some (most?) of its value.

+  To make ``-n`` more useful, DynaMake will continue building past "silent" actions, under the assumption that such actions perform "insignificant" operations (e.g., creating directories for output files) and that subsequent build code does not depend on their results.
+If this assumption fails, the build may fail in strange ways when ``-n`` is specified.

 * ``--rebuild_changed_actions`` controls whether DynaMake uses the persistent state to track the list of outputs, inputs, invoked sub-steps, and actions with their command line options.
 This ensures that builds are repeatable